bernardio5/bookie/README.md

 1) Code that removes more of the CSS formatting in PG HTML files, and generally makes better main book texts.
 Removing the CSS is a priority; about 30% of EPubs with CSS fail to load in one reader or other, esp.
 Apple Books.
 2) Code/Knowledge for mining and converting books from the Internet Archive & other sources, esp. books identified as being in the public domain.
 3) OCR experimentation for converting page images to text to ePub.
 It seems like research on this mostly petered out 5-10y ago: fine, the utilities should work pretty well now.
-4) An HTML library interface that uses the LOC data to make a map of books, so you can wander the stacks.
-It looks like you could have the whole library in a 30GB directory, so with a Node server, it could go on most phones, a Raspberry Pi, a dongle on your router, etc.
-I'm imagining a "Little Free 50k Library" that is just a solar-powered Pi server, or a library kiosk that is a sign on a desk with a crappy old laptop under it.
-5) Thinking about our world, in which ordinary citizens can own 50,000 books. : )
+4) Thinking about our world, in which ordinary citizens can own 50,000 books. : )